 - Slightly high fuel consumption

-- Maximum run time at the maximum BTU setting using portable propane bottles is only three hours
+- The maximum run time at the maximum BTU setting using portable propane bottles is only three hours.

-- Adapter and regulator for bulk tanks are not included in the package
+- The adapter and regulator for bulk tanks are not included in the package

 Mr. Heater MH12B Hunting Buddy Portable Space Heater

 - Runs off a 1lb. cylinder, connects to a 20lb.cylinder with optional hose and filter (Propane not included)